CHOOSING THE RIGHT SIDING MATERIAL

 Vinyl siding - is the most popular material for new siding and is priced from low to high, depending mostly on the thickness and quality of the vinyl.
 Available in many colors and textures.
 Higher priced vinyl siding has less tendency to crack and buckle.

-Hardwood Rain Screen Siding- is a rapidly growing, medium priced cladding option.
+Hardwood Rain Screen Siding - is a rapidly growing, medium to premium priced cladding option.
 Hardwood siding has excellent durability, natural beauty and curb appeal.
 The rain screen installation helps extend the life cycle of the structure, and improves the overall health, efficiency and sustainability of the home or structure.
 Learn more about Rain Screen siding.

-Trespa Pura NFC® Sidings - is a medium priced alternative to wood siding with the look of natural wood in a low maintenance cladding solution.
+Trespa Pura NFC® Sidings - is an HPL (High Pressure Laminate) is a medium to premium priced alternative to wood siding with the look of natural wood in a low maintenance cladding solution.
+Engineered for durability and performance.
+Learn more here.

-Natural Stone and Brick- are the highest price cladding options and are typically used as an accent on one or more sides of the home or structure.
+Natural Stone and Brick - are among the highest price cladding options and are typically used as an accent on one or more sides of the home or structure.

 This pricing comparison chart should help you establish some "ball park estimates" for siding materials to help you develop your building materials budget for your project.
-All prices will vary regionally.
+All siding costs will vary regionally.
 For more accurate pricing, always request a quote from your supplier or contractor.